rakuri255/UltraSinger/README.md

     [mode]
     ## INPUT is audio ##
     default  Creates all

+    # Single file creation selection is in progress, you currently getting all!
     (-u      Create ultrastar txt file) # In Progress (-m      Create midi file) # In Progress
     (-s      Create sheet file) # In Progress